 What’s the difference between a credit report and a credit score?
-How do they affect me?

-What factors determine a credit score?
+What factors affect credit score?

 - Amount of debt